 Chapter 2 isn't just about protein powder, and it's not about spending hours in the gym.
 We filmed Bastien doing some back-to-basics workouts that can be done anywhere, with no equipment necessary.

-We emerged ourselves in the universe of protein powder.
+We immersed ourselves in the universe of protein powder.
 The industry is dominated by brands that promise to make you "ripped" in record time.
 Big plastic tubs of protein cut with a cocktail of artificial sweeteners and flavours are the norm.
 It is highly masculine.
 The words and the visual language we use for Chapter 2 is a response to this intimidating universe.
 It's simple, clean, natural, human and accessible.